History of U.S. foreign policy, 1913–1933: Immigration

 Immigration to the United States had increased during the first two decades of the twentieth century, with many of the immigrants coming from Southern Europe and Eastern Europe rather than Western Europe.
 Many Americans viewed these new immigrants with suspicion, and World War I and the First Red Scare further heightened nativist fears.
 A constituent writing to Senator William Borah reflected the opinion of many who favored immigration restriction, stating "immigration should be completely stopped for at least one generation until we can assimilate and Americanize the millions who are in our midst."
+This ultimately restricted new cultures and ideas from entering the nation, as Americans were eager to focus on its own resources and developing its own culture from within.
 The Per Centum Act of 1921, signed by Harding on May 19, 1921, reduced the numbers of immigrants to 3 percent of a country's represented population based on the 1910 Census.
 The act, which had been vetoed by President Wilson in the previous Congress, also allowed unauthorized immigrants to be deported.
 Immigration to the United States fell from roughly 800,000 in 1920 to approximately 300,000 in 1922.

 In the years after the passage of the Emergency Quota Act, members of Congress debated the substance of a permanent immigration bill.
 Most leaders of both parties favored a permanent bill that would greatly restrict immigration, with the major exception being Al Smith and other urban Democrats.
 Business leaders had previously favored unlimited immigration to the United States, but mechanization, the entrance of women into the labor force, and the migration of Southern blacks into the North had all contributed to a reduced demand for foreign-born labor.
 Coolidge endorsed an extension of the cap on immigration in his 1923 State of the Union, but his administration was less supportive of the continuation of the National Origins Formula, which effectively restricted immigration from countries outside of Northwestern Europe.
 Secretary of State Hughes strongly opposed the quotas, particularly the total ban on Japanese immigration, which violated the Gentlemen's Agreement of 1907 with Japan.
 Despite his own reservations, Coolidge choose to sign the restrictive Immigration Act of 1924.
-The Emergency Quota Act had limited annual immigration from any given country to 3 percent of the immigrant population from that country living in the United States in 1920; the Immigration Act of 1924 changed this to 2% percent of the immigrant population from a given country living in the United States in 1890.
+The Emergency Quota Act had limited annual immigration from any given country to 3 percent of the immigrant population from that country living in the United States in 1920; The Immigration Act of 1924 instead "provided immigration visas to two percent of the total number of people of each nationality in the United States as of the 1890 national census", as Asian immigrants were excluded entirely.
+Subsequently, the flow of immigrants into the U.S. was severely limited.
+The immigration laws succeeded in maintaining America's existing ethnic composition, ultimately unaffecting its culture and society.
+The policies protected American civilians' jobs as there was less competition coming in, removing fears that immigrants would also be a drain on the nation's resources.